BOI Filing for LLCs: Guide to Beneficial Ownership Reporting

 A BOI, or beneficial ownership information report, identifies the people who own or significantly influence a business.
 Specifically, a BOI report documents the details of anyone who exerts significant control over a business or holds 25% or more of the reporting company’s ownership interests.

-As of January 1, 2024, these BOI requirements now apply to LLCs because the Financial Crimes Enforcement Network (FinCEN) wants to maintain this information for transparency.
+Although a federal court has temporarily paused CTA enforcement, as of January 1, 2024, these BOI requirements now apply to LLCs because the Financial Crimes Enforcement Network (FinCEN) wants to maintain this information for transparency.
 In the past, LLCs didn’t have to report information about their owners to FinCEN.
 The BOI reporting requirement changes that.
 This transparency step is essential for the government to track business ownership and prevent unlawful activities like money laundering using a shell corporation.

 If you’re wondering what a BOI form for an LLC involves, it’s essentially a structured record of each owner’s name, address, date of birth, and other identifying information.
 Understanding what a BOI form is for an LLC can help you stay compliant and protect your business’s integrity.